jentery/506/faq.md

 * End-of-term presentation: 15%
 * Final project or essay: 35%

-I'll provide rubrics and prompts for all of this stuff.
+I'll provide rubrics and prompts for all this stuff.

 ## What Are Media?